robgonnella/ardi/v2/README.md

 # Usage

 Ardi requires certain packages to be downloaded before it can properly compile sketches, detect connected boards, and perform other tasks.
-Ardi will check for a project level data directory for these packages and if found it will use this directory, othewise ardi will use a global data directory located in the uses home directory, `~/.ardi`.
+It will check for a project level data directory for these packages and if found it will use this directory, othewise it will use a global data directory located in the user's home directory, `~/.ardi`.
 To initialize a directory as an ardi project directory run `ardi project init`.

-Any command run from within an "arid initialized" project directory will use the local data directory for that project.
+Any command run from within an "ardi initialized" project directory will use the local data directory for that project.

 To initialize an ardi project directory run: